kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 The custom resource specifies the endpoint, **needsSyncUrl**, for the lambda that computes whether a sync is needed and a Tekton PipelineRun, **pipelineRunTemplate**, describing the pipeline run to create when a sync is needed.
 The controller takes cares of the details; e.g. ensuring only 1 pipeline per resource is running at a time, garbage collecting old runs, etc… All of the heavy lifting is taken care of for us by Kubernetes and kubebuilder.

 Note, for historical reasons the kind, **ModelSync**, and apiVersion **automl.cloudai.kubeflow.org** are not reflective of what the controller actually does.
 We plan on fixing this in the future.

 # Build Your Own CI/CD pipelines

 Our code base is a long way from being polished, easily reusable tooling.
 Nonetheless it is all public  and could be a useful starting point for trying to build your own pipelines.

-Here are some pointers to get you started
+Here are some pointers to get you started:

 1. Use the Dockerfile to build your own [ModelSync controller](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/go/Dockerfile)
 2. [Modify the kustomize package](https://github.com/kubeflow/code-intelligence/tree/master/Label_Microservice/go/config/default) to use your image and deploy the controller
 3. Define one or more lambdas as needed for your use cases
     *  You can use our [Lambda server](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/go/cmd/automl/pkg/server/server.go) as an example
     *  We wrote ours in go but you can use any language and web framework you like (e.g. flask)
 4. Define Tekton pipelines suitable for your use cases; our pipelines(linked below) might be a useful starting point
     *  [Notebook Tekton task ](https://github.com/kubeflow/code-intelligence/blob/master/tekton/tasks/run-notebook-task.yaml) - Run notebook with papermill and upload to GCS
     *  [PR Tekton Task](https://github.com/kubeflow/code-intelligence/blob/master/tekton/tasks/update-model-pr-task.yaml) - Tekton task to open GitHub PRs
 5. Define ModelSync resources for your use case; you can refer to ours as an example
 *  [ModelSync Deploy Spec](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/auto-update/prod/modelsync.yaml) - YAML to continuously deploy label bot
 *  [ModelSync Train Spec](https://github.com/kubeflow/code-intelligence/blob/master/Label_Microservice/auto-update/prod/retrain-model.yaml) - YAML to continuously train our model

  If you’d like to see us clean it up and include it in a future Kubeflow release please chime in on issue [kubeflow/kubeflow#5167](https://github.com/kubeflow/kubeflow/issues/5167).

 # What’s Next

 ## Lineage Tracking

 Since we do not have an explicit DAG representing the sequence of steps in our CI/CD pipeline understanding the lineage of our models can be challenging.
 Fortunately, Kubeflow Metadata solves this by making it easy for each step to record information about what outputs it produced using what code and inputs.
 Kubeflow metadata can easily recover and plot the lineage graph.
 The figure below shows an example of the lineage graph from our [xgboost example](https://github.com/kubeflow/examples/blob/master/xgboost_synthetic/build-train-deploy.ipynb).

 <img src="/images/2020-08-01-data-science-meets-devops/fig6.lineage.png" width="" alt="alt_text" title="">

 <figcaption><strong>Figure 6:</strong> screenshot of the lineage tracking UI for our <a href="https://github.com/kubeflow/examples/blob/master/xgboost_synthetic/build-train-deploy.ipynb">xgboost example</a>.</figcaption>

 Our plan is to have our controller automatically write lineage tracking information to the metadata server so we can easily understand the lineage of what’s in production.

 # Conclusion